rvennam/istio-roks-101/workshop/exercise-5/README.md

 1. Navigate to your cluster in the [IBM Cloud Dashboard](https://cloud.ibm.com/kubernetes/clusters)
 2. Click on your cluster and launch **OpenShift web console**
 4. Under **Networking** -> **Routes**, select the URL next to **kiali**
-5. Click the "Graph" tab on the left side and select the `guestbook` and `istio-system` namespace to see the a visual service graph of the various services in your Istio mesh.
+5. Click the "Graph" tab on the left side and select the `bookinfo` and `istio-system` namespace to see the a visual service graph of the various services in your Istio mesh.
 You can see request rates as well by clicking the "Edge Labels" tab and choosing "Traffic rate per second".
-    > Info: You'll need to access your Guestbook application and type an entry for the graph to be generated and connected properly.
+    > Info: You'll need to access your BookInfo application and type an entry for the graph to be generated and connected properly.
-6. In a different tab, visit the guestbook application and refresh the page multiple times to generate some load, or run the load script in the previous section.
+6. In a different tab, visit the BookInfo application and refresh the page multiple times to generate some load, or run the load script in the previous section.

 Kiali has a number of views to help you visualize your services.
 Click through the various tabs to explore the service graph, and the various views for workloads, applications and services.